scnwwu/vscode-sas-extension/README.md

 <img src="doc/images/Folding.PNG"/>

-Tip: Define custom region with `/*region*/` and `/*endregion*/`
+_Tip_: Define custom region with `/*region*/` and `/*endregion*/`

 ### Run SAS code

 Submit SAS code to Viya server.
 (A licensed Viya 4 system is needed to run SAS Code.)

-- Before you run SAS code, please go to `Settings > Extensions > SAS` to configure your Viya server, client ID/Secret and User name.
+- Before running SAS code, go to `Settings > Extensions > SAS` to configure your Viya server, client ID/Secret and User name.
 Currently, only Viya 4 servers are supported.

   - Please contact your SAS administrator for the Client ID and Client Secret.
 [Register a New Client ID](https://go.documentation.sas.com/doc/en/sasadmincdc/v_019/calauthmdl/p1gq6q7zzt52win1jwhc2b5kuc1z.htm#n0brttsp1nuzzkn1njvr535txk86).
-  - Alternatively you can get the access token and store it in a file.
+  - Alternatively the access token can be stored in a file.
 Set the path to the token file in the settings, the extension will use it.

 - Click the Run<img src="icons/light/submitSASCode.svg"/> icon on the top right on a SAS file.
-- Enter password when prompted
+- Enter password when prompted.
-- You'll see the SAS log and HTML output if there is any
+- The SAS log and HTML output will be displayed if there is any.

 <img src="doc/images/RunResult.PNG"/>

 - Notes
   - A session will be created the first time you run SAS code, which may take 10-60 seconds based on your server connections.
   - Currently only HTML output is supported.
 By default it will wrap `ods html5` to the code submitted.
-You can disable it by uncheck `Get ODS HTML5 output` in the settings.
+You can disable it by unchecking `Get ODS HTML5 output` in the settings.
   - The code in the "current" editor will be submitted.
-Please make sure to focus on the code tab before clicking the Run button.
+Please make sure to focus on the code tab before clicking the `Run` button.
   - You can run `Close current session` command to reset connections if anything goes wrong.